jluk-codi/contrail-controller/README.md

-contrail-controller
+tungsten-controller
 ===================

-# Contrail Virtual Network Controller
+# Tungsten Virtual Network Controller

 This software is licensed under the Apache License, Version 2.0 (the "License");
 you may not use this software except in compliance with the License.